phatcher/CsvReader/README.md

 		}
 	}
 ```
-To give an idea of performance, this took the naive sample app using an ORM from 2m 27s to 1.37s use SBC and the full import took just over 11m importing 9.8m records.
+To give an idea of performance, this took a naive sample app using an ORM from 2m 27s to 1.37s using SBC and the full import took just over 11m to import 9.8m records.

 ## Performance
 One of the main reasons for using this library is its excellent performance on reading/parsing raw data, here's a recent run of the benchmark (which is in the source)